-He was formerly Managing Director of the Standard & Poor’s Corporate Value Consulting practice, a partner of PricewaterhouseCoopers LLP and one of its predecessor firms, Price Waterhouse (where he founded its U.S. Valuation Services practice and managed the real estate appraisal practice).
+Prior to joining Kroll, Roger served as a managing director at Standard & Poor’s Corporate Value Consulting practice.
+Before that, he was a partner at PricewaterhouseCoopers LLP and at one of its predecessor firms, where he founded its U.S. Valuation Services practice and managed the Real Estate Appraisal practice.

 Congratulations to our colleague Roger Grabowski who has received the Lifetime Achievement Award from American Society of Appraisers (ASA).
 This award is bestowed on accredited senior appraisers of the ASA who have through their work, based on the judgment of the Board of Governors and their chapter and discipline colleagues, shown exemplary, steadfast and consistent dedication to the society.
 His long and outstanding service has contributed to the growth and development of the society and has helped elevate the status of the profession among users of appraisal services.

 In his extensive experience, Roger has testified in court as an expert witness on matters of solvency, value of closely held businesses and business interests, valuation and amortization of intangible assets and other valuation issues.
 Roger’s testimony in the U.S. District Court was referenced in the Supreme Court’s landmark Newark Morning Ledger opinion, allowing amortization of customer-based intangible assets.
 His use of the discounted cash flow (DCF) method for valuing a closely held business and the modified capital asset pricing model (MCAPM) for estimating the cost of capital for operating businesses was accepted by the U.S. Tax Court in the Northern Trust Company decision; this was the first time that the Tax Court accepted the use of the DCF method and the MCAPM in valuing a closely held business.